makratofil/bls7-fkw-fads-presentation/README.md

 A PDF copy of the poster will be available for download here, and information on funding, references, and acknowledgements are summarised in a bookdown file (see below).

 ## bookdown
 This folder contains HTML files to bookdown document for this presentation.
 This document includes information on references and acknowledgements.
+To view this document as it was rendered, **download the index.html file and open in your browser**.